sony/model_optimization/docsrc/source/api/api_docs/index.rst

 - :ref:`QuantizationConfig<ug-QuantizationConfig>`: Module to configure the quantization process.
 - :ref:`QuantizationErrorMethod<ug-QuantizationErrorMethod>`: Select a method for quantization parameters' selection.
 - :ref:`MixedPrecisionQuantizationConfig<ug-MixedPrecisionQuantizationConfig>`: Module to configure the quantization process when using mixed-precision PTQ.
+- :ref:`BitWidthConfig<ug-BitWidthConfig>`: Module to configure the bit-width manually.
 - :ref:`ResourceUtilization<ug-ResourceUtilization>`: Module to configure resources to use when searching for a configuration for the optimized model.
 - :ref:`MpDistanceWeighting<ug-MpDistanceWeighting>`: Mixed precision distance metric weighting methods.
 - :ref:`network_editor<ug-network_editor>`: Module to modify the optimization process for troubleshooting.